Tucson Bicycle Accident Attorneys

 - Be aware of your surroundings and any pedestrians that may be in your path.

-- Use proper hand signals to let motorists know what you intend to do
+- Also, use proper hand signals to let motorists know what you intend to do